-The information on this page primarily relates to those students being funded by Student Finance England.
-If you are funded by an alternate provider (such as the NHS), we would recommend that you contact Student Finance and Welfare to discuss your individual circumstances.
+The information on this page primarily relates to undergraduate students being funded by Student Finance England.
+If you are funded by an alternate provider (such as the NHS), or if you are a postgraduate student, we would recommend that you contact Student Finance and Welfare to discuss your individual circumstances.

 If you are thinking of withdrawing from your studies you will need to let both the University and Student Finance England know as soon as possible.

 If you withdraw permanently from your course during the academic year, Student Finance England will reassess the amount of student finance you are entitled to.
 You will receive a new notification letter showing the student finance now available to you, this will replace any earlier notification letters sent to you.
 If you were paid a grant or bursary, they will take into account the financial hardship that may be caused from stopping some or all of your student finance for the term you withdrew in.
 You will not be paid any student finance for subsequent terms.
 If you have been overpaid as a result of withdrawing from your course Student Finance England will contact you about repaying this.

 Once a term has started, you are liable for the full fee for that term even if you withdraw.
 The fees per term are proportioned as follows: